dgor82/dgor82.github.io/dev_style_guide.md

 c) **avoid** reduced readability of my C# code for most mainstream .NET devs

 Instead, I have created my own library of three light-weight monadic wrappers, i.e. the bare minimum to enable [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) (ROP) in C# (see below).
 Finally, this mixed-paradigm approach requires recognising where to draw the line, i.e. finding the most natural cleavage plane to resolve the inevitable tension between OO and FP.
-Some advanced FP concepts, like currying and monadic transformations, thus fall by the wayside.
-Instead, Dependency Injection  and SOLID (in some sense) take their place.
+Some more advanced FP concepts (like partial application or monadic transformation) thus fall by the wayside in my code.

 ### Extending C# with Monadic Wrappers